-Eating and drinking: The warmer seasons also bring all those warm weather treats that are so loved.
+The warmer seasons also bring all those warm weather treats that are so loved.
 Cream teas, strawberries and cream, crunchy salads and ice cream on the beach are all part of summer.
-Don’t forget it's barbeque season too with ribs, burgers, sausages and grilled halloumi cheese always tempting us.
+Don’t forget it's barbecue season too with ribs, burgers, sausages and grilled halloumi cheese always tempting us.
 Here are some ideas about eating patterns during the warmer months:

 - The essential thing is to try not to eat too late at night.
 It's tempting to eat later and sometimes outdoors during warmer evenings, particularly when children are on holiday.
 Try not to make it too late.
 Give your food a good chance to digest before going to bed, otherwise, you may bring on conditions like heartburn and indigestion.